 The British victory at Abu Qir had ramifications beyond Egypt.
 It was so total, and the French losses so comprehensive, that France was unable to challenge British naval superiority in the Mediterranean again for the rest of the Napoleonic period.
 France very quickly lost control of Malta, which Napoleon had conquered on his way to Egypt.
 Napoleon’s plans to force an alliance on the Ottomans after he’d seized Egypt went up in smoke when the Ottomans, emboldened by the British victory, declared war on him instead.
 Nelson’s reputation, which was being battered as he scrambled around the Mediterranean looking for the French fleet, was salvaged and enhanced–he remained a consistent thorn in Napoleon’s side under he was killed in 1805 while in the process of winning the Battle of Trafalgar, an engagement more famous, but probably less consequential, than this one.

 But of course the immediate effect of the Battle of the Nile on Napoleon’s Egyptian expedition was profound.
 Instead of a French fleet shadowing and supporting his advance up the eastern Mediterranean coast, Napoleon had to deal with the British fleet harassing him every step of the way.
 His hope–that France might outfit another fleet and attempt to break through the British fleet to come to his aid–never materialized.
-His contingency plan–it seems clear from the way he’d outfitted his army that he’d intended for it to be able to act independently of the mother country if push came to shove–proved inadequate.
+His contingency plan–it seems clear from the way he’d outfitted his army that he’d intended for it to operate independently of the mother country if push came to shove–proved inadequate.
 Britain’s involvement was decisive in Napoleon’s defeat at Acre in May 1799, which was the point at which the French general threw in the towel and hightailed it back to France, having in the end never really conquered much more than Cairo if we’re going to be completely honest.

 To Napoleon’s credit, I suppose, he did lay an ass whupping on the Ottomans before departing.
 And to be fair, things worked out pretty well for Napoleon back in France, for a few years anyway, and many of the officers he’d brought with him to Egypt went on to serve quite ably in his European campaigns.
 Things certainly could have gone much worse for him had Nelson found him at sea before he made it to Egypt.
 But his dream of a new French Empire to rival and ultimately break apart the British Empire died very prematurely at Abu Qir.